AemieJ/watch-wolf-client/README.md

 # Solution
 Watch Wolf is the web platform that analyze the sentiment and provides the sentiment and entities report for the text, images and PDF attachment.
 This is possible with hindi and english language.
 In addition to this features, the platform also provides the tweet analysis wherein the user can provide the tweet URL and the user is provided with the information of tweet, sentiment and entity report.
+Along with this, watch wolf provides a chrome extension whose major features includes injecting sentiment scores and mail service feature on the tweets directly observed on twitter.

 # Tech Stack